-CAUTION: Before upgrading or downgrading a security device, save the existing configuration file to avoid losing any data.
-During the upgrade or downgrade process, the device might remove part or all of the configuration file.
+CAUTION: Before upgrading a security device, save the existing configuration file to avoid losing any data.
+During the upgrade process, the device might remove part or all of the configuration file.

-Table 1 lists the recommended upgrade path to ScreenOS 6.1.0 based on device model and firmware version.
-For example, if you are running ScreenOS 4.0 on a NetScreen-5000 Series, you need to upgrade to ScreenOS 5.4r8 or later before upgrading to ScreenOS 6.1.0.
+Table 1 lists the recommended upgrade path to ScreenOS 6.2.0 based on device model and firmware version.
+For example, if you are running ScreenOS 5.0 on a NetScreen-5000 series device, you need to upgrade to ScreenOS 5.4r8 or later before upgrading to ScreenOS 6.2.0.
 Table 1 also lists boot-loader upgrade recommendations for each ScreenOS platform.

-NOTE: For the SSG 500/500M and SSG 300M Series devices, we strongly recommend that you upgrade the boot loader.
-For other devices, we recommend that you try to upgrade and if you run into issues, then upgrade your boot loader.
+NOTE: For the SSG 500/500M and SSG 300M Series devices, we strongly recommend that you upgrade the boot loader to the latest version.
+For other devices, boot loader upgrade is only needed if there is a failure during the upgrade.

-Table 1: Upgrade Paths to ScreenOS 6.1.0
+Table 1: Upgrade Paths to ScreenOS 6.2.0